 Can Reflexology help me turn a breech baby?

-The simple answer is that reflexology can help you to relax and being relaxed can help provide the uterus the right environment to help the baby be able to turn him/herself, but there’s no guarantee what your baby will do, so it would be unfair to say that it definitely can turn a breech baby.
-Here is an interesting article on turning breeched babies
+The simple answer is that reflexology can help you to relax and being relaxed can help provide the pelvic girdle and the muscles that support it the right environment to allow the baby be able to turn him/herself.
+However there are no guarantees with this.

 Disclaimer: Please note anything you do needs to be something you do because you think it’s right.
 I am not responsible for any external content.